7 Best & Brightest Headlamps Compared – A Thorough Review

 Running times are – Turbo: 2 hours; high: 14 hours; medium: 28 hours; low: 128 hours.
 Charges quickly and easily via a USB port.

 An astounding IPX8 water-resistance rating ensures protection against dust and prolonged immersion in up to 2m of water.
-The rugged, aircraft-grade aluminum body with knurled finish resists rolling and enhances grip
+The rugged, aircraft-grade aluminum body with a knurled finish resists rolling and enhances grip

 Includes: